Fugtemypt123/VIGA-release/README.md

 - **Recommended approach**: Use the new MCP-based `main.py` for easier setup and better resource management
 - 3D mode requires Blender installed and available in your system PATH
 - 2D PPTX mode requires `unoconv` and LibreOffice
+- **Design2Code mode requires Chrome/Chromium browser for HTML screenshots**
 - The OpenAI API key must be set as the `OPENAI_API_KEY` environment variable
 - Python 3.8+ is recommended
 - Start with individual component testing before running the full system
 - Agent communication is now handled via MCP stdio (no HTTP servers needed for agents)
-- Executor servers (Blender, Slides) still use HTTP and need to be started separately
+- Executor servers (Blender, Slides, HTML) still use HTTP and need to be started separately
-- Tool servers (Image, Scene) are automatically connected via MCP
+- Tool servers (Image, Scene, Web) are automatically connected via MCP

 ## Contributing